jdlcgarcia/aoc2018/README.md

 1. To finish, just count the overlaps! it's a good idea to count them while drawing, so you don't need to recount again.
 1. For debugging (I needed A LOT of debugging) I exported the fabric to a `.png` file.
 The collisions are marked in red.
 1. Just to improve the solution, I'd do a helper to parse the input.

+The second part was too easy once I'm using the correct data structure.
+Just check that there's no overlapped cells in the area of the rectangle.